Third Trimester Part Three: 36 to 41 Weeks

 You can watch here: https://www.facebook.com/share/v/17RaqrvTKf/

 I read a few more chapters of Ina May’s Guide To Childbirth.
 Clay and I practiced birth positions with the yoga ball, me leaning on him, and using a rebozo scarf.
 As baby continues to drop lower, the pain on my pelvis and ligaments has increased.
 I really can’t believe I can still bike around and go to pilates but movement is medicine!
 I truly do feel better and more empowered after exercise.
-Of course, I’m taking it easy and being mindful of my energy levels but I’ve found if I rest too much, I started to get in my head and feel too lazy / stiff.
+Of course, I’m taking it easy and being mindful of my energy levels but I’ve found if I rest too much, I start to get in my head and feel too lazy / stiff.

 At this point, nearly all of baby’s laundry (clothes, bedding, blankets, burb cloths, bibs, etc) has been washed.
 It’s all nicely folded and hung up accordingly.
 I’ve gone through many check lists online, read reddit threads, Pinterest posts, asked other mom’s, etc. I’ve compared all that to what we have, and I’m feeling super good about it.
 We’ll see how it goes when he arrives, but it looks like we have almost everything we need!